Danny Simmons: Early life

 Simmons is the son of Daniel Simmons Sr., a truant officer and black history professor who also wrote poetry, and Evelyn Simmons, a teacher who painted as a hobby.
 Simmons grew up in Hollis, Queens.
 He earned a degree in social work from New York University and a master's in public finance from Long Island University Brooklyn.
 He began painting after he realized how much he hated his job with the Bureau of Child Support.

-In 2012 he received an honorary PhD in fine arts from Long Island University Brooklyn.
+Danny Simmons holds a Bachelor’s degree in social work from New York University, a Masters in public finance from Long Island University, and in 2012 was a recipient of an honorary PhD in fine arts from Long Island University.

-Art work
+Artwork

 Simmons, an abstract expressionist painter, has had his work shown nationally.
 Chase Manhattan Bank, Brooklyn Academy of Music, Deutsche Bank, the United Nations, and the Schomburg Center for Black Culture all show his work as part of their collections.
 On an international scope has shown work in France, Amsterdam and Ghana.
 The Brooklyn museum, as well as the Smithsonian African American Museum, have featured his work.
 His paintings can often be seen in his published books of poetry.
 He is also an avid collector of African art and comic books.

 In 2019, he was appointed to Philadelphia Museum of Art's African American Collections Committee.